-HB 841 establishes a preferred method for establishing the boundaries of a residential property owner's riparian rights along a channel for purposes of the construction of docks, piers, marinas, moorings, pilings, and other private improvements.
+CS/HB 841 establishes a preferred method for establishing the boundaries of a residential property owner's riparian rights along a channel for purposes of the construction of docks, piers, marinas, moorings, pilings, and other private improvements.
 Specifically, the bill requires that, when establishing such boundaries after July 1, 2022, a land surveyor must give preference to the "prolongation-of-property-line" method unless doing so would result in inequitable apportionment of riparian rights among other land owners along the channel.
-Further, the bill provides that, in a civil action relating to a residential dock owner's riparian rights, when such rights are exercised with all appropriate environmental and regulatory approvals and permits and the defendant prevails, the court must award the defendant his or her reasonable attorney fees and costs.
+Further, the bill provides that:

+- In a civil action relating to a residential dock owner's riparian rights, when such rights are exercised with all appropriate environmental and regulatory approvals and permits, the court must award the prevailing party his or her reasonable attorney fees and costs. - The bill does not apply to littoral waters, such as a lake, ocean, or gulf.